-Gravel, Rains, slippery mud, Glacial water, River banks, Night drive on magnificent Chandra Taal (Moon Lake) and a stressed birthday boy, the only thing we didn’t see that day was some well deserved rest
+Gravel, Rains, slippery mud, Glacial water, River banks, Night drive on magnificent Chandra Taal and a stressed birthday boy, the only thing we did not see that day was some well-deserved rest.

 Day 2 – 28 Aug 2009 | Manali – Rohtang Pass – Chandra Taal

 5:10 AM: Leaving Late

 I was well awake and procrastinating when the alarm rang.
 With some effort, I got off the bed.
 Moving towards the washroom I saw Manish diagonally spread out his bed, looking at his posture it was evident to me that he is a late riser.
 As I reached for the door handle, a burst of chilly air gushed in leaving me shivering for a while.
 Amused, I tried to find the source of the chill.
 It was a window of about 1×3 frame with a single opaque and currently lowered glass pane.
 I peeked through it to see Manali’s beautiful hill side; it was nearly the time for the sun to break out over the foggy Kedar hills.

 Manish was still napping, I nudged him, and his eyes opened and closed in same motion almost mechanically.
 Bah!
 Laziness… It was time for some action.
 I started banging on the doors of nomads in other rooms and there was some motion, nice!

 I had almost finished packing the saddlebag and went upstairs to recover my backpack when I saw our hotel broker from yesterday, he smiled back and gloated with an air of confidence – “did not I say that you will not be able to leave early from here (Manali)?
 Nobody does!”.
 By the time we left, it was 7:10 AM already, so he was right.

 READY FOR ACTION